prakharmrsl/easypcceo.github.io/pages/budget-pcs/smallest-atx-cases.md

 If you're looking for the best and the smallest ATX case money can buy, you've come to the right place.
 I've procured the ultimate "smallest ATX case" list so you can make the best decision when purchasing your next case!

-By the way, ATX is the largest form factor.
-If these cases aren't small enough for you, you may want to consider buying a [small micro-ATX case](/budget-pcs/smallest-micro-atx-cases/) instead.
+By the way, ATX is the largest form factor, so even the smallest ATX cases are going to be somewhat large, if that makes sense.

+If you really want small, then you should check out the post I wrote about the [smallest micro ATX cases](/budget-pcs/smallest-micro-atx-cases/).
+They're just as cool as the cases below, but even smaller!

 Anyway, *let's get started:*